cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 = 1.26.0 - 10/11/2020 =
 * Improved the error messaging for JSON Parse errors.
 * Tested on WooCommerce 4.7.
-* Added the option to use Category numbers in stead of selectors.
+* Added the option to use Category numbers instead of selectors.

 = 1.25.0 - 13/10/2020 =
 * Tested on WooCommerce 4.6.